+- 5.3.1.
 Once the final determination has been made that retrenchment is necessary, the following factors shall determine which BUFM(s) within the affected unit(s) shall be released:

-- 8.1.
+- 5.3.2.
 BUFMs shall be recommended for release starting with the lowest numbered category:

-- 8.1.1.
+- 5.3.2.1.
 Adjunct/Part-Time

-- 8.1.2.
-Instructor

-- 8.1.3.
-Lecturer

-- 8.1.4.
-Senior Lecturer

-- 8.1.5.
-Tenure Track Assistant Professor
+- 5.3.2.2.
+QRF Assistant Professor

-- 8.1.6.
-Tenure Track Associate Professor
+- 5.3.2.3.
+QRF Associate Professor

+- 5.3.2.4.
+QRF Professor

-- 8.1.7.
-Tenured Assistant Professor
+- 5.3.2.5.
+Tenure-Track Assistant Professor

-- 8.1.8.
-Tenured Associate Professor
+- 5.3.2.6.
+Tenure-Track Associate Professor

-- 8.1.9.
-Professor

-- 8.2.
-In making the final determination within each category as to whether or not an individual BUFM shall be released, the following additional factors shall be given full consideration:

-- 8.2.1.
-The University's commitment to affirmative action and its policies adopted thereunder

-- 8.2.2.
-The quality of the bargaining unit member's service in the areas of teaching/librarian effectiveness, scholarly/creative activity, and publication, and University and public service - 8.2.3.
-The impact on the academic program resulting from the release of the bargaining unit member - 8.2.4.
-Length of service with the University as a full-time faculty member - 8.3.
-The seniority of non-tenure track BUFMs may be amended as set forth below to account for the periods of BGSU service of certain individuals within any one rank caused by the historical lack of opportunity to advance in rank.
-Solely for the purposes of retrenchment: - 8.3.1.
-Non-tenure track BUFMs with less than six (6) years of continuous BGSU service as a full-time faculty member shall be evaluated for seniority based upon years of service in their present rank; - 8.3.2.
-Non-tenure track BUFMs with between six (6) and twelve (12) years of continuous BGSU service as a full-time faculty member may convert six (6) years of experience to advancement of one rank, and any additional years of service beyond those six (6) years count as years of continuous service at that higher rank; and - 8.3.3.
-Non-tenure track BUFMs with greater than twelve (12) years of continuous BGSU service as a full-time faculty member may convert twelve (12) years of experience to advancement of a maximum of two ranks, and any additional years of continuous service beyond those twelve (12) years count as years of service at that higher rank. - 8.3.4.
-Continuous service for non-tenure track BUFMs shall exclude temporary breaks in service.
-A temporary break in service occurs when the break is equal to two years or less. - 8.4.
-The Dean/Chair/Director of the affected unit(s) after receiving the recommendation of the affected unit's members concerning the factors listed in Section 8.2 shall make final recommendations in accordance with Section 8.1 and 8.2 to the Provost concerning the individual BUFMs to be released.
-Whenever bargaining unit faculty within a category are considered approximately equivalent in the ratings on the factors set forth in Section 8.2, then length of service with the University as a full-time faculty member shall be the deciding factor. - 8.5.
-The Provost shall then make the final decision for the University in accordance with sections 8.1 and 8.2 concerning the BUFM(s) to be released and shall notify each such BUFM in accordance with the time limitations set forth in the following Section. - 8.6.
-A copy of each such notification shall be sent to the BGSU-FA.
+- 5.3.2.7.
+Tenured Assistant Professor - 5.3.2.8.
+Tenured Associate Professor - 5.3.2.9.
+Professor - 5.4.
+In making the final determination within each category as to whether or not an individual BUFM shall be released, the following additional factors shall be given full consideration: - 5.4.1.
+The University's commitment to affirmative action and its policies adopted thereunder - 5.4.2.
+The quality of the BUFM's contribution in the areas of teaching/librarian effectiveness, scholarly/creative activity, and service - 5.4.3.
+The impact on the academic program resulting from the release of the BUFM - 5.4.4.
+Length of service with the University as a full-time BUFM - 5.5.
+The seniority of QRF may be amended as set forth below to account for the periods of BGSU service of certain individuals within any one rank caused by the historical lack of opportunity to advance in rank.
+Solely for the purposes of retrenchment: - 5.5.1.
+QRF with less than six (6) years of continuous BGSU service as a full-time faculty member shall be evaluated for seniority based upon years of service in their present rank; - 5.5.2.
+QRF with between six (6) and twelve (12) years of continuous BGSU service as a full-time faculty member may convert six (6) years of experience to advancement of one rank, and any additional years of service beyond those six (6) years count as years of continuous service at that higher rank; and - 5.5.3.
+QRF with greater than twelve (12) years of continuous BGSU service as a full-time faculty member may convert twelve (12) years of experience to advancement of a maximum of two ranks, and any additional years of continuous service beyond those twelve (12) years count as years of service at that higher rank. - 5.5.4.
+Continuous service for QRF shall exclude temporary breaks in service.
+A temporary break in service occurs when the break is equal to two years or less. - 5.6.
+The Dean and Chair/Director of the affected unit(s) after receiving the recommendation of the affected unit's members concerning the factors listed in Section 5.4 shall make final recommendations in accordance with Section 5.3.1 and 5.4 to the Provost concerning the individual BUFMs to be released.
+Whenever